densify-quick-start/helm-optimize-resources/README.md

 ```
 For Windows installation, it's recommended that you issue the above command through [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) or [GIT Bash](https://gitforwindows.org/).

 If your running this command from Windows command prompt, you will likely run into the following error.
-To complete the install, navigate to the plugin directory ($HELM_PLUGINS\helm-optimize-resources) and execute install-binary-sh manually.
+To complete the install, navigate to the plugin directory ($HELM_PLUGINS\helm-optimize-resources) and execute install-binary.sh manually.
 You can find your $HELM_PLUGINS directory by issuing the 'helm env' command.
 ```
 Error: exec: "sh": executable file not found in %PATH%
 ```